 Note: Thickness is defined as the thickness of the lesion using an ocular micrometer to measure the total vertical height of the melanoma from the granular layer to the area of deepest penetration.
 The Clark level refers to levels of invasion according to depth of penetration of the dermis.

 Clinical serial photography may be helpful when following patients with multiple clinically atypical nevi.
 Patients should also be taught and encouraged to practice monthly skin self-examination.
-Because most experts attribute the rising trend in the overall 5-year melanoma survival rate (some 40% in the 1940s to the current rate of 86%) to improved early detection, it is very important for both physicians and the public to be aware of the early warning signs of melanoma and to get appropriate dermatologic evaluation and treatment as soon as possible.
+Because most experts attribute the rising trend in the overall 5-year melanoma survival rate (from 40% in the 1940s to the current rate of 86%) to improved early detection, it is very important for physicians and the public to be aware of the early warning signs of melanoma and to get appropriate dermatologic evaluation and treatment as soon as possible.

-Primary prevention of melanoma requires reduction of known risk factors in at-risk populations.
-The most important modifiable behavior for melanoma prevention is reduction of ultraviolet exposure.
-Education of the public regarding sun protection, risk factors for developing skin cancer, and skin self-examination is essential.27 The American Academy of Dermatology's skin cancer awareness initiatives such as Melanoma Monday (an annual countrywide event offering free skin cancer screenings conducted by dermatologists to raise awareness about melanoma and encourage Americans to begin a lifelong habit of regular skin examinations) and Sun Smart programs have been particularly effective in creating positive change in society's approach toward the sun.
+Primary prevention of melanoma requires reduction of known risk factors in people at risk.
+The most important modifiable behavior for melanoma prevention is reduction of ultraviolet exposure, both from the sun and from tanning beds.
+Educating the public about sun avoidance and sun protection, risk factors for developing skin cancer, and skin self-examination is essential.62 AAD skin cancer awareness initiatives such as “Melanoma Monday”—an annual national event offering free skin cancer screening conducted by dermatologists to raise awareness about melanoma and encourage a lifelong habit of regular skin examination—and “Sun Smart” have been particularly effective in changing our society's approach to the sun.1-3 , 62

 The author would like to thank Rebecca Tung, MD, and Allison Vidimos, MD, for their previous work in developing this chapter.